-6. Provide a biennial \$400 rebate for seniors installing security devices in their home.
+6. Provide a biennial \$400 Safety and Security Rebate for seniors installing security devices in their home.

 Everyone deserves to feel safe in their own home.
 Older people in Western Australia, as elsewhere, are concerned for their safety as the threat of violent crime creates worry and uncertainty.